arlinp/AuctionHouse/README.md

     - Create the documentation and graphs for the Object Design
         - Create the guide section within the readme.me
 * **Gavin McGuire** - *Developing work* - [CS351 Project 5 Group 6](https://csgit.cs.unm.edu/mcguireg/)
-    - some changes with the ItemID for an auction
+    - Some changes with the ItemID for an auction
-    - some of the GUI
+    - Most of the Agent App GUI
-    - most of the CLI (not working)
+    - Comments for GUI
+    - Commented Agent
+    - Agent Command Line Interface
+    - Created Agent
+    - Implemented Interface methods for Agent
+        - getItems, addAccount, addAuction
+        - handling multiple AuctionHouses
+        - implementing these methods into the Auction and Bank Proxy
-    - created AgentApp
+    - Created AgentApp
-    - was going to help compile and finish the GUI
+    - Helped compile the GUI